In this digital era, with easy, fast and limitless options, decision-making has become even more difficult.

 A paradigm shift within the banking sector undeniably requires an overhaul of impressive dimensions, putting emphasis on the needs, wants and actions of the newly empowered account holder.

 If we want users to act on data, increase or simply just begin saving, investing and even just thinking about their retirement, we need to go beyond data analytics, and focus our efforts on how —and why— people make decisions.
-This is where behavioral economics comes into play, drawing conclusions from the motivations behind people’s financial decisions; the psychology of human nature, that drives our actions, both good and bad.
+This is where behavioral economics come into play, drawing conclusions from the motivations behind people’s financial decisions; the psychology of human nature, that drives our actions, both good and bad.

 The way we justify the purchases we make, how we save or plan for the future and of course, how we can trick ourselves into overspending.
 Our irrational behavior is most commonplace when dealing with something as fundamental, and as emotionally-charged, as money management, with the vast majority of us committing the same mistakes over and over again.